Opinion: Why I changed my opinion of ‘macho’ barbershops – and straight men

 The first step on the road to the barbershop involved me connecting on a deep level with my salon-based hairdresser, Patrick – a straight man.
 He was a stylist, not a barber – those semantics appealed.

 I shared secrets with Patrick I hadn’t shared with my closest friends.
 Because he wasn’t in my friendship group, I could divulge as he snipped.
 I trusted him and shared similar humour with him, and still haven’t fully forgiven him for deserting the profession, and me, to become a tradie.
-It was one of the hardest relationship break ups I’ve endured.
+It was one of the hardest relationship break-ups I’ve endured.

 Hairdressers are more than stylists; they’re therapists.
 They probably don’t know your inner circle, so you can speak freely and they can offer unbiased advice.
 Or just listen.
 There’s something about the comforting distance provided by speaking to them through the mirror that diminishes the intensity of a head-on encounter.